Mongol invasion of Java: Battle of the Kali Mas

 On the 22nd March, all of the troops gathered in Kali Mas.
 At the headwaters of the river was the palace of the Tumapel (Singhasari) king.
 This river was the entryway to Java, and here they decided to battle.
 A Javanese minister blocked the river using boats.
 The Yuan commanders then made a crescent-shaped encampment at the bank of the river.
 They instructed the waterborne troops, cavalry, and infantry to move forward together.
 The minister abandoned his boats and fled in the night.
 More than 100 large boats with a devil head at the bow were seized by Yuan forces.

 A large portion of the army was tasked to guard the estuary of Kali Mas; meanwhile, the main troops advanced.
 Raden Wijaya's messenger said that the king of Kediri had chased him to Majapahit and begged the Yuan army to protect him.
 Because the position of Kediri's army couldn't be determined, the Yuan army returned to Kali Mas.
-Upon hearing information from Yighmish that the enemy's army would arrive that night, the Yuan army departed to Majapahit.
+Upon hearing information from Yighmish that the enemy's army would arrive that night, the Yuan army departed for Majapahit.